saugatkandel/sopt/README.md

 with *J* is the Jacobian for the function *f*, and *H* the hessian for *L*.

+Todo:

+The Tensorflow version of the algorithms is ahead of the Autograd versions.
+At some point, I need to update the Autograd version so that the algorithms match up.

 Notes:

 1. For least-squares loss functions, the hessian of the loss function *L* is simply an identity matrix.
 In this case, we do not need to calculate the hessian-vector products, which saves some computational effort.
 The included code assumes by default  that the loss function is a least-squared problem.
 This can be switched off by setting the parameter **_squared_loss_ = False** when initializing the optimizer.